-Each exam will be timed, and will be 2 hours in length.
-If you are a student with a disability, and require extra time accommodation, please ensure that your accommodations are active on the Accommodated Exams website for this course.
+If you are a student who requires extra time accommodations, please ensure that your accommodations are active on the Accommodated Exams website for this course 10 days before the exam.
+Any accommodations posted there will be applied to your exam.